con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Homage to you, the everything of all;
 O body of wisdom, homage to you!
 (162)

+This concludes five verses of praise for the wisdom of the five *tathāgata*s.

+## [Benefits - not translated; collation not checked]

 *oṁ sarva-dharmābhāva-svabhāva viśuddha-vajra a ā aṃ aḥ | prakṛti-pariśuddhāḥ sarva-dharmā yad uta sarva-tathāgata-jñāna-kāya-mañjuśrī-pariśuddhitām upādāyeti a āḥ | sarva-tathāgata-hṛdayaṃ hara hara | oṁ hūṁ hrīḥ bhagavan jñāna-mūrti vāg-īśvara mahā-vāca sarva-dharma gaganāmala-supariśuddha-dharma-dhātu-jñāna-garbha āḥ |*[^162-m]

-[^162-m]: *Oṁ*—O you whose nature is the absence of all phenomena, whose vajra-essence is fully pure—*a ā aṃ aḥ*!
-All phenomena are by nature fully pure—to explain, they are fully pure based on the state of complete purity that is Mañjuśrī, the wisdom body of all *tathāgata*s—*a āḥ*!
-Seize, seize the heart of all tathāgatas! *Oṁ hūṃ hrīḥ*—O Blessed One, wisdom body, lord of speech, whose speech is great, who is all Dharma, whose essence is the wisdom of the Dharma realm that is completely pure like stainless space—*āḥ*!
+[^162-m]: *Oṁ*—O you whose nature is the non-existence of all phenomena, whose vajra[-essence] is fully pure—*a ā aṃ aḥ*!
+All phenomena are by nature completely pure—to explain, [they are completely pure] based on the state of/on their being the complete purity that is Mañjuśrī, the wisdom body of all *tathāgata*s—*a āḥ*!
+Seize, seize the heart of all *tathāgata*s! *Oṁ hūṃ hrīḥ*—O Blessed One, wisdom body, lord of speech, whose speech is great, who is all Dharma, whose essence is the wisdom of the Dharma realm that is completely pure like stainless space—*āḥ*!

 Then Vajradhara, ever glorious,
 Most pleased and satisfied, with folded palms,
-Prostrated to the Buddha, the noble guard,
+Prostrated to the Buddha, noble guard,
 The Blesssed One, the lord *tathāgata*; (163)

 And with a host of other Vajrapāṇis—
 Of varied forms, the lords of *guhyaka*s,
 Sublime protectors, noble wrathful kings—
-He then exlaimed this most exuberent praise: (164)
+He then exclaimed this effervescent praise: (164)

 Protector, we rejoice!
 How excellent!
-It's excellent what you have taught to us!
+How excellent what you have taught to us!
 Through you our lofty aim has been achieved,
 Which leads to true and full awakening; (165)

 And so the aims of helpless mundane beings,
 Who seek the fruits of perfect liberation.
-Just this proclaimed within the *Māyājāla* is
+Just this taught in the *Māyājāla* is
 The noble path that leads to excellence: (166)